-Our material cash requirements from known contractual and other obligations are primarily for opening and acquiring new store locations, along with our general operating expenses and other expenses discussed below.
+Our material cash requirements from known contractual and other obligations are primarily for general operating expenses and other expenses discussed below.

 Purchase Obligations.
 In the ordinary course of business, we enter into arrangements with vendors to purchase merchandise in advance of expected delivery.
 We or the vendor can generally terminate the purchase orders at any time.
 These purchase orders do not contain any termination payments or other penalties if cancelled.
-During fiscal 2021, we used cash to increase our inventory levels after the increased demand during the pandemic reduced our inventory.
-We returned to more historical levels of inventory purchases during fiscal 2022, and expect our inventory purchases will continue to stabilize in fiscal 2023.
+During 2023, we executed our inventory reduction plan, which resulted in less cash expenditures for merchandise inventory in 2023.
+While it weighed on our gross margins, moving this inventory progressed as planned reducing our gross margins by approximately 500 basis points during the fourth quarter of fiscal year 2023 when compared to the corresponding period of fiscal year 2022.

 Operating Lease Obligations.
 Operating lease commitments consist principally of leases for our retail stores, corporate office and distribution center.
 Our leases often include options which allow us to extend the terms beyond the initial lease term.
-For fiscal 2023, our expected operating lease payments will be \$68.2 million and our total committed lease payments are \$434.7 million as of January 28, 2023.
+For fiscal year 2024, our expected operating lease payments will be \$73.8 million and our total committed lease payments are \$468.9 million as of February 3, 2024.

 Capital Expenditures.
-For fiscal year 2022, we incurred approximately \$63.5 million in capital expenditures primarily related to the construction of new stores and the refurbishment of existing stores during the period.
-We also received \$2.9 million from sale-leaseback transactions.
-We expect capital expenditures between \$48 million and \$56 million for fiscal year 2023 primarily to refurbish some of our existing stores and to open 15 new stores in fiscal 2023 as part of our target to grow store locations to between 190 and 210 by the end of fiscal year 2025.
+For fiscal year 2023, we incurred approximately \$60.3 million in capital expenditures, net of \$19.6 million in tenant allowances, primarily related to the construction of new stores and the refurbishment of existing stores during the period.
+We expect capital expenditures net of tenant allowances, between \$20 million and \$25 million for fiscal year 2024 primarily related to strategic technological investments, such as planogramming, merchandising and replenishment and store scheduling tools, and general store fleet maintenance.
 We intend to fund these capital expenditures with our operating cash flows, existing cash and cash equivalents and funds available under our revolving credit facility.
 Other investment opportunities, such as potential strategic acquisitions or store expansion rates in excess of those presently planned, may require additional funding.

 Principal and Interest Payments.
 We maintain a \$350.0 million revolving credit facility.
-As of January 28, 2023, \$96.9 million was outstanding under the revolving credit facility.
-Assuming no additional repayments or borrowings on our revolving credit facility after January 28, 2023, our interest payments would be approximately \$5.7 million for fiscal year 2023 based on the interest rate as of January 28, 2023.
+As of February 3, 2024, \$135.3 million was outstanding under the revolving credit facility.
+Assuming no additional repayments or borrowings on our revolving credit facility after February 3, 2024, our interest payments would be approximately \$9.4 million for fiscal year 2024 based on the interest rate as of February 3, 2024.
 See "-Indebtedness" below for additional information regarding our revolving credit facility, including the interest rate applicable to any borrowing under such facility.